Keep your Eyes on the Lane: Real-time Attention-guided Lane Detection: Experiments

 \subsection{TuSimple}

-\paragraph{Dataset description.} TuSimple~\cite{tusimple} is a lane detection containing only highway scenes, a scenario that is usually considered easier than street scenes.
+\paragraph{Dataset description.} TuSimple~\cite{tusimple} is a lane detection dataset containing only highway scenes, a scenario that is usually considered easier than street scenes.
 Despite that, it is one of the most widely used datasets in lane detection works.
-All images have a resolution of $1280 \times 720$ pixels, with at most 5 lanes.
-The number of images in each partition (train, validation, and test) is shown in~\Cref{tab:datasets}.
+All images have $1280 \times 720$ pixels, with at most 5 lanes.

-\paragraph{Evaluation metrics.} On TuSimple, the three standard metrics are false-positive rate (FPR), false-negative rate (FNR), and accuracy.
-The accuracy of a single lane on TuSimple is defined as
+\paragraph{Evaluation metrics.} On TuSimple, the three standard metrics are false discovery rate (FDR), false negative rate (FNR), and accuracy.
+The accuracy is defined as

 where $C_{clip}$ is the number of lane points predicted correctly in the clip and $S_{clip}$ is the total number of points in the clip (or image).
 For a point prediction to be considered correct, the prediction has to be within 20 pixels the ground truth.
-For a lane prediction to be considered a true positive (for the FPR and FNR metrics), its accuracy has to be greater than 85\%.
-We also report the F1 score, which is the harmonic mean of the precision and the recall.
+For a lane prediction to be considered a true positive (for the FDR and FNR metrics), its number of correct predicted points has to be greater than 85\%.
+We also report the F1 score (hereafter called F1), which is the harmonic mean of the precision and the recall.

 \paragraph{Results.}